 - Pineapple: This tropical fruit is an excellent source of vitamin C, which boosts immunity, and manganese, which supports bone health and metabolism.
 Pineapple also contains bromelain, an enzyme that aids in digestion and reduces inflammation.

-- Butter: While often regarded as a treat ingredient, butter in moderation supplies vitamin A, supporting eye health and immune function.
+- Butter: While often regarded as a treat ingredient, butter, in moderation, supplies vitamin A, supporting eye health and immune function.

 - Crackers: These contribute carbohydrates, which are the body’s primary energy source.
 Opting for whole-grain or enriched crackers can provide additional fiber and nutrients like iron and B vitamins.